mujavidb/commandLineConcepts/README.md

 After generating an SSH key on your local machine, you can place its public version in your remote machine's `~/.ssh/authorized_keys` file.
 When you next `ssh` into your remote machine you will no longer be asked for a password as authentication will take place via your ssh keys.

-The basic commands for this will be:
+To create an SSH key the basic command will be:
 ```
 $ ssh-keygen
 ```
 You can follow the prompt to add a password to your key, but this isn't necessary.
 The command will generate two files in your `~/.ssh` directory.
 The first file will be a private key and the second a public key.
-By default these two files will be named `id_rsa` and `id_rsa.pub`.
+By default these two files will be named `id_rsa` (private) and `id_rsa.pub` (public).
+Unless you know what you are doing, you should not be sending the private key to others as this is akin to giving your personal password away.

 To access your remote machine via SSH, the public key must be copied and added to the file `~/.ssh/authorized_keys` on your remote machine.